hhgowtham1/apparent_ridges/README.md

 press 4: color the mesh based on guassian curvature

-press 5: color the mesh based on mean of principle curvature
+press 5: color the mesh based on mean of principle curvatures

 press 6: increase radius of bounding sphere (invisible) for the camera position